-We set high standards for our internal sites and external partners guided by our governance processes to support responsible supply chain management.
-Our established risk-based evaluations for Product Suppliers, and other suppliers deemed to be high-risk, assess EHS and sustainability performance, including labor and human rights reviews.
-When assessing whether a Product Supplier is high-risk, we consider the supplier's geography, industry, and other proprietary and public domain information.
+Our established risk-based evaluations for Product Suppliers, and other external suppliers deemed to be high-risk, assess EHS and sustainability performance, including labor and human rights.
+When assessing whether a Product Supplier is high-risk for adverse human rights impacts, we consider the supplier's geography, industry, and other proprietary and public domain information.
 For example, we use Modern Slavery Risk Indices (e.g., the Global Slavery Index) to inform risk assessments and focus on suppliers from high-risk jurisdictions.

-Our collaborations with suppliers are focused on improving sustainability, compliance with laws, and alignment to our Supplier Conduct Principles and the PSCI Principles for Responsible Supply Chain Management (each of which are described below).
+Our collaborations with suppliers are focused on improving sustainability, compliance with laws, and alignment to our Supplier Conduct Principles and the Pharmaceutical Supply Chain Initiative's (PSCI) Principles for Responsible Supply Chain Management (each of which are described below).

 Pfizer applies a global corporate labor and human rights standard for our supplier base and uses a risk-based governance process.
 The standard includes measures intended to mitigate potential risks of harm to people in connection with violations of human rights and labor standards.
 The program for Pfizer's Product Suppliers includes a risk-based assessment process that results in a supplier risk score.
-Product Suppliers that are determined to have an elevated risk, e.g., EHS and labor and human rights risks, are subject to a governance process which may result in the supplier being required by Pfizer to develop corrective actions to improve their operations and procedures and/or mitigate identified risks.
+Product Suppliers that are determined to have an elevated risk, e.g., EHS and labor and human rights risks, are subject to a governance process which may result in the supplier being required by Pfizer to mitigate identified risks by developing corrective actions to improve their operations and procedures.
 If the supplier does not comply with the agreed corrective actions, Pfizer may seek an alternative supplier.

-Pfizer has an active labor and human rights working group, consisting of members from various functions including Legal, Procurement, Global Health & Social Impact, and Global EHS.
+Pfizer has an active labor and human rights working group, consisting of members from various functions including legal, procurement, and global EHS.
 This working group is responsible for implementing the actions set out in this Statement, developing further actions, and monitoring Pfizer's labor and human rights commitments.